 10. Strive for excellence, not perfection.

 11. Have good error recovery strategies.
-Transform your errors into useful, real-time advantages.
+Transform your muck-ups into useful, real-time advantages.
 What can you make better?

 12. Identify the actions/skills that suffer most when you are in a pressure situation.
 You've surfed many heats, so try to identify the most common mistakes and write down what you'll do to avoid and/or reduce them.

 This sports pressure model is based on the principle that a situation changes, and it ignites a mental response.
-Then, you feel emotional and physical responses which will result in actions and consequences.
+During this change, you experience unusual emotional and physical responses which translate to actions, and then consequences.